tvdboom/ATOM/docs_sources/api/data_cleaning/encoder.md

 <pre><em>class</em> atom.data_cleaning.<strong style="color:#008AB8">Encoder</strong>(strategy="LeaveOneOut", max_onehot=10,
                                  frac_to_other=None, verbose=0, logger=None, **kwargs)
-<div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/data_cleaning.py#L645">[source]</a></div></pre>
+<div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/data_cleaning.py#L643">[source]</a></div></pre>
 Perform encoding of categorical features.
-The encoding type depends on the number of unique values in the column:
+The encoding type depends on the number of classes in the column:

-* If n_unique=2, use Label-encoding.
+* If n_classes=2, use Ordinal-encoding.
-* If 2 < n_unique <= max_onehot, use OneHot-encoding.
+* If 2 < n_classes <= max_onehot, use OneHot-encoding.
-* If n_unique > max_onehot, use `strategy`-encoding.
+* If n_classes > max_onehot, use `strategy`-encoding.

 Also replaces classes with low occurrences with the value `other` in order to prevent too high cardinality.
-Categorical features are defined as all columns whose dtype.kind not in `ifu`.
-Will raise an error if it encounters missing values or unknown classes when transforming.
+An error is raised if it encounters missing values or unknown classes when transforming.
 This class can be accessed from atom through the [encode](../../ATOM/atomclassifier/#encode) method.
 Read more in the [user guide](../../../user_guide/#encoding-categorical-features).
 <table>
 <tr>
 <td width="20%" style="vertical-align:top; background:#F5F5F5;"><strong>Parameters:</strong></td>